How to write a good paragraph

 Learners of English, especially those at the university, search for “How to write a good paragraph”.
 They also search for paragraph format and paragraph writing topics.

 Vocabulary and phrases are, without doubt, of paramount importance in writing narratives, essays, or any other genre of writing.
+Use them and improve your writing skills.

 You might love to read this paragraph on the importance of learning English